gecicidegisken/gecicidegisken/README.md

 I'm a junior computer engineering student from Turkey.
 I might be considered 50% computer engineer, to be more precise.

 Besides the hard work I put into my university studies I'm progressively developing projects with different technologies.
 So far I've worked with C and C# (.NET and Xamarin).
 I built a few Windows desktop applications using C# at the very beginning of my education.
 My points of interests are changing regularly and I'm trying to learn anything I can learn.
-Right know I'm focused on web develoment, so I can say that I'm experienced in HTML & CSS and JavaScript.
+Right now I'm focused on web develoment, so I can say that I'm experienced in HTML & CSS and JavaScript.
 Also I'm learning Node.js to take the first step towards full-stack web developing.

 You can find almost all of my projects here in my GitHub profile.
 You can view a live demo for my web applicatons from my [website](https://gecicidegisken.github.io/).